-One big advantage of owning your camper is being able to style it your way.
+One big advantage of owning your camper, like a Happier Camper, is being able to style it your way.
 Creating the specific look and feel for your home-on-wheels is a breeze with these inexpensive fixes.

 Peel and Stick Backsplash Tiles